joe-speedboat/custom-vcenter-folders/README.md

 # Author Details

-Workflow Developed by: Sid Smith - http://www.dailyhypervisor.com Product Documentation available at:
+Workflow Developed by: Sid Smith - http://www.dailyhypervisor.com
+Product Documentation available at:

+# Workflow Description

+The workflow creates a dynamic folder structure based on defined schema and properties.
+It writes the folder structure back as the value for VMware.virtualcenter.folder property.

+# Workflow Type

+This is a State Transtion Event workflow that executes at the Building Machine pre state.

 # Workflow Installation